silvercircle/silvercircle.github.io/_posts/got/2017-08-28-Season7-recap.markdown

 But not all hope is lost.
 The final episode of season 7 also opened room for new theories, speculations and possible plot twists in the eight and final season to come.
-How did Tyrion convince his sister to return to the green table and does he know about her sinister plans?
+How did Tyrion convince his sister to return to the green table and does he know about her sinister plans of betraying the entire population of Westeros?
+When Jaime learned about those plans, he left her in disgust, risking a gruesome death at the hands of the omnipresent Mountain that (no longer) rides.

 What about Jon, who, by the way, still knows *nothing*, and Dany, who has now officially lost one of her many titles: She is no longer *first of his name* even though she has not yet learned of the new situation.

 What about Cersei?
 Will she succeed?
 Unlikely, but what is going to happen to her, now that she lost the last member of her family who was still on her